This page provides an overview of the general timeline and milestones for Phase 1 and Phase 2 of the Extension Service website.

 Phase 1: Completed

-- O&E exec green light, form steering committee, announce project
+- Outreach and Engagement (O&E) executive green light, form steering committee, announce project

 - Research and discovery work (users, scope, SWOT, current status, analytics)